concord-consortium/iSENSE-interactive/readme.md

 This is a static html widget or interactive that makes it easy for students to use [iSENSE](http://isenseproject.org/) within the context of an activity.

-Currently this interactive is hard coded to point to a local install of iSENSE.
-And it is specific to certain project fields.
+Currently this interactive is hard coded to point to a specific project in iSENSE.
+The [live demo is here](http://concord-consortium.github.io/iSENSE-interactive/).
+The interactive tries to use your browsers location, so the browser will ask your permission to do so.

 Here is a [screencast](http://www.screencast.com/t/7jSfLv7J20y) of this interactive embedded in [ITSI](https://itsi.portal.concord.org).